 Who can apply for EPRM?

 Subsidies are for partnerships.
 A lead party applies for the subsidy.
 A partnership consists of a minimum of 2 partners, of which one is preferably a supply chain actor.
 If the subsidy amount requested is more than €340,000, the partnership must have a supply chain actor.
 Any of the partners can be the lead party.
 Applicants can be registered in any country.

 If you want to apply, please submit a quick scan first.
 The quick scan will allow you to pitch your idea.
 One of our EPRM advisors will assess your quick scan.
 They advise you whether to develop your ideas further and how to do this.
 You can only submit a formal application after completing a quick scan.

-The deadline for submitting your formal application is now 1 September 2020 14:00 CEST.
+- The deadline for submitting your formal application was 1 September 2020 14:00 CEST.